-When you think of opening a foreign bank account, Australia probably isn’t the first place that comes to mind.
-It’s not a classic offshore hub like the Cayman Islands or Vanuatu, nor is it a finance center like Singapore or Hong Kong.
+After all, it’s not a classic offshore hub like the Cayman Islands or Vanuatu, nor a bustling financial hub like Singapore or Hong Kong.

 Why Open an Australian Bank Account?